 The Flag

-The Spanish flag consisted of two lions and two castles on white and red backgrounds.
+The Spanish flag featured two lions and two castles on a white and red background.
 The lions represent the kingdom of Leon, while the castles symbolize the kingdom of Castile.

 You can typically find the Spanish flag among the other national flags on your trip to the famous Six Flags amusement park.